 Champion Pet Foods owns and manufactures Orijen (as well as the Acana brand).
 Since Champion is based out of Canada, Orijen products were made exclusively in Alberta for quite a while.
 However, that changed in 2016 when Champion opened a manufacturing facility in Kentucky.
 The Orijen Canadian line is still produced in Alberta, while the U.S. line is made at the Kentucky facility.

 Interesting fact: the U.S. and Canadian product lines contain slight differences because particular ingredients will be locally available at one manufacturing facility but not the other.
-These differences aren’t significant, though, and all of Orijen’s pet food products focus on high standards of food safety and nutritional integrity.
+These differences aren’t significant, but all of Orijen’s pet food products focus on high food safety standards and nutritional integrity.

 Open Farm Product Line

-Open Farm is a newer company that started out with dog food before moving into cat food, so it’s still a bit limited in what it offers.
-But with premium nutrition that’s ethically sourced and sustainable, these foods, supplements, and mixers offer your pet a lot.
+Open Farm is a newer company that started with dog food before moving into cat food, so it’s still a bit limited in what it offers.
+However, with ethically sourced ingredients and high standards for quality control, Open Farm’s formulas, supplements, and mixers are nutritious options.

 Dry Food